Ceci007/group-our-transactions/README.md

 ## Tests with RSpec

-This game was tested with [Rspec](https://en.wikipedia.org/wiki/RSpec) wich is a computer domain-specific language (DSL) testing tool written in programming language Ruby to test Ruby code.
+This website was tested with [Rspec](https://en.wikipedia.org/wiki/RSpec) wich is a computer domain-specific language (DSL) testing tool written in programming language Ruby to test Ruby code.
 It is a behavior-driven development (BDD) framework which is extensively used in production applications.

 ## Install rspec-rails gem
 - In a terminal window type ```gem install rspec-rails``` or simply add the gem to your Gemfile and run ```bundle install```, this last choice is the recomended way of doing it.